Covariant path integrals for quantum fields back-reacting on classical space-time

 In Equation \eqref{eq: positiveCQ} $\mathcal{I}_{CQ}$ determines the CQ interaction on each of the ket and bra paths and $\mathcal{I}_C(\q, t_i,t_f)$ is a purely classical action which takes real values.
 The above requirements on positive defniteness have been imposed in order for the path integral to be convergent.
 This condition also arises when studying path integrals associated to CQ master equations \cite{UCLPILONG}.
 For example, one can take the classical action $\mathcal{I}_C$ to be the action associated to the path integral of the Fokker-Planck equation \eqref{eq: FPaction} \cite{Onsager1953Fluctuations,Kleinert, Weber_2017} which must be positive (semi) definite in order for the path integral to converge.
 The term on the final line of Equation \eqref{eq: positiveCQ} contains cross terms between the bra and ket branches $\phi^+$, $\phi^-$ which sends pure states to mixed states and corresponds to including additional noise in the dynamics.
 It takes the form of a Krauss map acting on the CQ state, which is what ensures complete positivity, and allows one to include classical-quantum Feynman-Vernon \cite{FeynmanVernon, Baidya:2017eho} terms into the action.

-If all the $c^{\gamma}=0$, the $\phi^+$ and $\phi^-$ integrals factorize in Equation \eqref{eq: positiveCQ}, meaning the path integral preserves the purity of the quantum state conditioned on the classical trajectory.
-In this case, the absence of cross terms in the action, despite the requirement of Lindblad terms in the hybrid master equation \cite{dec_Vs_diff}, is a remarkable consequence of saturating the decoherence vs diffusion trade-off \cite{UCLPILONG}.
-We shall largely focus on this case; it can be shown that any CQ dynamics which does not preserve the purity of the quantum state conditioned on the classical degree of freedom can be embedded into a larger classical space where the quantum state remains pure, in a CQ version of purification \cite{UCLHealing}.
+If all the $c^{\gamma}=0$, the $\phi^+$ and $\phi^-$ integrals factorize in Equation \eqref{eq: positiveCQ}, the path integral preserves the purity of the quantum state conditioned on the classical trajectory. \jono{This can be seen from the fact that the absence of $\phi^+\phi^-$ couplings, mean that the bra field evolves independently of the ket field.
+If initially at $q$, the quantum system is in state $|\phi\rangle\langle\phi|$ the first term in Eq. \eqref{eq: positiveCQ} will evolve $|\phi\rangle$ to another pure state $|\phi(t)\rangle$, while the second term in Eq. \eqref{eq: positiveCQ} will evolve $\langle\phi|$ to the pure state $\langle\phi|$, leaving the final density matrix in pure state $|\phi(t)\rangle\langle\phi(t)|$.} In this case, the absence of cross terms in the action, despite the requirement of Lindblad terms in the hybrid master equation \cite{dec_Vs_diff}, is a remarkable consequence of saturating the decoherence vs diffusion trade-off \cite{UCLPILONG}.